 We shall examine the landing page from the user’s perspective first.

 Where am I?
 This is the first question that pops into user’s mind.
 I was in one place and now I am somewhere else; what is this place?
 The landing page should be able to address this question immediately.
 An image, a video or a concise headline should answer this question fast, on the first screen the user will see, typically — in the “hero section”, but not necessarily.
 If it’s a dental service, the user should probably see some happy teeth or non-intimidating doctors.
 If it’s a legal advice, the user should probably see an experienced lawyer who is ready to start a conversation.

-What does this company do?
+What does this firm do?
 The answer to this question can come through the headline or subheading; images and video can reinforce this.
 The user wants to know what is being offered.
 A concise and to-the-point answer is very helpful.

 Expert legal advice in divorce, real estate and child custody.

 Who is this for?
 Am I the right person, can I afford it, is this for me?
 The copy, images, taglines, messaging — these things have to speak to the particular target audience.
 If the ad had a price tag in the title, the user should be able to find the exact price on the landing page.
 If the service is for the dog owners, perhaps it isn’t prudent to display cats even though you might be fond of a particular kitten.

 Why should it matter?
 This has to be more about the problem the product or service is supposed to solve.
 What are the benefits of this offer to this particular visitor?
 What are the pain points that could be soothed by the service or product?

 What do I have to do?
 A call to action (CTA) buttons that stand out is a good way to let the user know exactly what you want them to do.
 Another important thing is to make sure the user understands what is going to happen when they take that action.
 What happens afterwards is very important indeed.
 People want to be aware of what’s coming next.
 The fear of the unknown could prevent them from taking action.